AMReX-Combustion/PeleLMeX/paper/paper.md

 # Summary

 PeleLMeX evolves chemically reacting low Mach number flows with block-structured adaptive mesh refinement (AMR).
 The code is built upon the AMReX [@AMReX] library which provides the underlying data structures and tools to manage and operate on them across massively parallel computing architectures.
+PeleLMeX algorithmic features are inherited from its predecessor PeleLM [@PeleLM] but key improvements allow representation of more complex physical processes.
 Together with its compressible flow counterpart PeleC [@PeleC], the thermo-chemistry library PelePhysics and the multi-physics library PeleMP, it forms the Pele suite of open-source reactive flow simulation codes.

 PeleLMeX uses a finite volume approach to solve the multi-species reacting Navier-Stokes equations in their low Mach number limit [@Day:2000], where the characteristic fluid velocity is small compared to the speed of sound,